brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 # Protocol:
-Identiy the anchor points the connect you and the person you want to message from her profile.
+Identify the anchor points that connect you and the women you want to message based on her profile.
-Use the info on her bio, pics and things you connect with her and can develop.
+Use the infomation on her bio, aboout, pictures and the topics you connect with her and can develop.
 After 3 days ask her for a date & get her out of the app.

 Anchor points about sarit: